ray-project/ray/doc/source/rllib/rllib-offline.rst

 ----------
 To effectively monitor your offline data pipeline, leverage :ref:`Ray Data's built-in monitoring capacities <monitoring-your-workload>`.
 Focus on ensuring that all stages of your offline data streaming pipeline are actively processing data.
 Additionally, keep an eye on the Learner instance, particularly the `learner_update_timer`, which should maintain low values - around `0.02` for small models - to indicate efficient data processing and model updates.

-.. note:: RLlib does not include :ref:`Ray Data <data>`  metrics in its results or display them in `Tensorboard` via :ref:`Ray Tune <tune-main>`'s :py:class:`~ray.tune.logger.tensorboardx.TBXLoggerCallback`.
-It is strongly recommended to enable the :ref:`Ray Dashboard <observability-getting-started>`, accessible at `127.0.0.1:8265`, for comprehensive monitoring and insights.
+.. note:: RLlib doesn't include :ref:`Ray Data <data>`  metrics in its results or display them in `Tensorboard` through :ref:`Ray Tune <tune-main>`'s :py:class:`~ray.tune.logger.tensorboardx.TBXLoggerCallback`.
+It's strongly recommended to enable the :ref:`Ray Dashboard <observability-getting-started>`, accessible at `127.0.0.1:8265`, for comprehensive monitoring and insights.

 Input API
 ---------